Rahul0860/cyber_port/Readme.md

 <a href="">

 <p align="justify">
-With a Bachelor’s degree in Mechanical Engineering and a Post Graduate Diploma in Computer Applications, I bring a unique blend of technical expertise and analytical prowess.
-I’ve successfully completed the Google Cybersecurity Professional Certificate and the ISC2 Certified in Cybersecurity (CC).
-Currently, I am enhancing my skills with a Network Defense certification from Cisco.
-My experience in machine design using SolidWorks has honed my ability to tackle complex challenges.
-Passionate about technology and security, I am committed to protecting digital environments with robust measures.
-I am eager to leverage my diverse skill set and ongoing cybersecurity training to help organizations safeguard their digital assets.
+Combining a strong foundation in Mechanical Engineering and Computer Applications, I bring a unique ability to tackle complex security challenges.
+My passion for technology and security is backed by certifications from Google and ISC2, along with ongoing training in Cisco Network Defense.
+Eager to apply this diverse skill set, I am committed to delivering robust measures that safeguard digital environments.
 <p/>

 <!---## Objective